bdadam/netlifycms-test/articles/this-is-an-article.md

 ---
-title: This is an article
+title: This is an article blah
 ---
-Article body is here...